 As an Amazon Associate we earn a small commission from qualifying purchases.

 Isn’t it so satisfying to watch your adorable little one sleep peacefully?
-Why not make them even more comfortable by providing them with the best environment for sleeping.
+Why not make them even more comfortable by providing your baby with the best environment for sleeping.
 We’ll give you some tips on what bed to choose, the appropriate clothing, how to build your nursery, soothing music for your baby and even how to sing your own lullaby to your baby.
-Not only will this help your baby to sleep sounder, it will help prevent the possibility of losing your precious bundle of joy to SIDS.
+Not only will this help your baby to sleep sounder and get the necessary 15-17 hours of sleep a newborn baby needs, it will help prevent the possibility of losing your precious bundle of joy to SIDS.

 Choosing a Mattress